 Prerequisite(s): SOC 230 or SWG 200 or consent of instructor.
-This course will satisfy the multicultural core requirement.

 SOC 382 - Social Change

 An examination of the various aspects of social change.
 In particular, this course explores why social movements occur, how they are formed, who joins and the changes they produce.
 This course applies the course content to classic and contemporary social issues.
 (3 hours)